-- 3.1 The proposed amendments to the Act intend to achieve the following objectives: - (a) Align the Act with other legislation impacting on B-BBEE and with the codes of good practice; - (b) establish the Broad-Based Black Economic Empowerment Commission to serve as an institutional environment for monitoring and evaluating B-BBEE; - (c) deal with non-compliance and circumvention by, inter alia, introducing offences and penalties; and - (d) ensuring compliance with the Act in the event of any conflict with existing laws. - 3.2 The proposed legislative amendments seek to give effect to Government's policy aimed at the reduction of inequality, defeating poverty and the creation of employment on a larger scale through the New Growth Path founded on the restructuring of the South African economy.
+- 3.1 The proposed amendments to the Act intend to achieve the following objectives: - (a) Align the Act with other legislation impacting on B-BBEE and with the codes of good practice; - (b) establish the Broad-Based Black Economic Empowerment Commission to serve as an institutional environment for monitoring and evaluating B-BBEE; and - (c) deal with non-compliance and circumvention by, inter alia, introducing offences and penalties. - 3.2 The proposed legislative amendments seek to give effect to Government's policy aimed at the reduction of inequality, defeating poverty and the creation of employment on a larger scale through the New Growth Path founded on the restructuring of the South African economy.